 On May 9th, United Nations Special Rapporteur on torture, Nils Melzer and “two medical experts specialised in examining potential victims of torture and other ill-treatment” were granted access and their assessment is a blistering indictment of both his current and would-be jailors.

 Nils Melzer and the case for Julian Assange’s immediate release in the second half.

-And; Victoria-based activist and long-time Gorilla Radio contributor, Janine Bandcroft will be here at the bottom of the hour with the Left Coast Events Bulletin on some of the good things to be gotten up to in and around our town in the coming week.
-But first, Ted Smith and the ongoing effort to norml-ize marijuana policy in Canada.
+And; Victoria-based activist and long-time Gorilla Radio contributor, Janine Bandcroft will be here at the bottom of the hour with the Left Coast Events Bulletin of some of the good things to be gotten up to in and around our town in the coming week.
+But first, Joan Roelofs and when nature endangers the Pentagon.

 Chris Cook hosts Gorilla Radio, airing live every Thursday between 11-Noon Pacific Time.
 In Victoria at 101.9FM, and on the internet at: http://cfuv.uvic.ca.
 He also serves as a contributing editor to the web news site, http://www.pacificfreepress.com.
 Check out the GR blog at: http://gorillaradioblog.blogspot.ca/